increase conversions on your website

 1

 Large images slow down your website, making users wait longer for pages to load.
 If a page takes too long, visitors leave before they even see your offer, leading to higher bounce rates and fewer conversions.
-Faster-loading images improve user experience, keeping visitors engaged and increasing the chances of them taking action.
+Faster-loading images keep visitors engaged and improve the chances of them taking action.

 Compressed images also help mobile users, who often browse on slower connections.
 If your site loads quickly on all devices, users are more likely to stay, explore, and convert.
 Simple adjustments like using WebP format or compression tools (TinyPNG, ImageOptim) ensure quality visuals without slowing your site down.